Coast Miwok

-Coast Miwok are an indigenous people that was the second-largest group of Miwok people.
-Coast Miwok inhabited the general area of modern Marin County and southern Sonoma County in Northern California, from the Golden Gate north to Duncans Point and eastward to Sonoma Creek.
+The Coast Miwok are an Indigenous people of California that were the second-largest tribe of the Miwok people.
+Coast Miwok inhabited the general area of present-day Marin County and southern Sonoma County in Northern California, from the Golden Gate north to Duncans Point and eastward to Sonoma Creek.
 Coast Miwok included the Bodega Bay Miwok, or Olamentko (Olamentke), from authenticated Miwok villages around Bodega Bay, the Marin Miwok, or Hookooeko (Huukuiko), and Southern Sonoma Miwok, or Lekahtewutko (Lekatuit).
+While they did not have an overarching name for themselves, the Coast Miwok word for people, Micha-ko, was suggested by A. L. Kroeber as a possible endonym, keeping with a common practice among tribal groups and the ethnographers studying them in the early 20th century and with the term Miwok itself, which is the Central Sierra Miwok word for 'people'.

 Culture

 The Coast Miwok spoke their own Coast Miwok language in the Utian linguistic group.
 They lived by hunting and gathering, and lived in small bands without centralized political authority.
 In the springtime they would head to the coasts to hunt salmon and other seafood, including seaweed.
 Otherwise their staple foods were primarily acorns—particularly from black and tan oak–nuts and wild game, such as deer and cottontail rabbits and black-tailed deer, Odocoileus hemionus columbianus, a coastal subspecies of the California mule deer, Odocoileus hemionus.
 When hunting deer, Miwok hunters traditionally used Brewer's angelica, Angelica breweri to eliminate their own scent.
 Miwok did not typically hunt bears.
 Yerba buena tea leaves were used medicinally.

 Tattooing was a traditional practice among Coast Miwok, and they burned poison oak for a pigment.
 Their traditional houses, called "kotcha", were constructed with slabs of tule grass or redwood bark in a cone-shaped form.

-Miwok people are skilled at basketry.
-A recreated Coast Miwok village called Kule Loklo is located at the Point Reyes National Seashore.